dpTech-front/dpTech-front/README.md

 ---

-> This profile is all about **practical, hands-on projects**.
-Explore my repos to see my Linux setups, scripts, and experiments in action!
+> Explore my repositories to see my Linux setups, scripts, and experiments in action!